muratk3n/thirdwave/en/README.md

 in front of a chatroom while in Congress, takes "input" from people, while technobabbling about it "dynamic price discovery, Moore's law, synergy between hardware and software blah blah".
 This is not helpful tech.
-The singular Speaker of the House in front of a chatroom changes nothing.
+The singular Speaker of the House in front of a chatroom is a non-change.
 If anything you have overloaded this person, with bunch of unnecessary input which adds to the noise not signal.
 Chatroom is full of trollers, they are jumping and down and screaming "his ears look FUNNNYYYY!", etc it's a mess.
 TW aint ready.
 At least not in the way